Andy Warhol's Exposures: Content

-The book contains over 250 previously unpublished photographs of Warhol's famous friends and anecdotes.
-The subjects include Mick Jagger, Bianca Jagger, Truman Capote, Jackie Onassis, Liza Minnelli, Halston, Calvin Klein, Muhammad Ali, Diana Vreeland, and Yves Saint Laurent among others.
-"I have a Social Disease.
-I have to go out every night," Warhol wrote as tells stories of his adventures.
-He told the Chicago Tribune, "Most of the people we took are people we see all the time ...
-It's a business, but then you become best friends with some of them.
-I like everyone to be my best friend, but I try not to get too involved."
+Exposures reflects Andy Warhol's deep immersion in celebrity culture at the end of the 1970s.
+Framed as both a photographic record and a social document, the book centers on the "glitterati" orbiting venues such as Studio 54 and other fashionable nightlife spaces.
+Warhol himself described his omnipresence at such events with characteristic irony, writing that he would attend "the opening of anything, including a toilet seat."

+The book contains more than 350 black-and-white unpublished photographs alongside a loosely structured, conversational text.
+Its tone is informal and often gossipy, capturing figures from across art, fashion, politics, and entertainment, including Mick Jagger, Bianca Jagger, Truman Capote, Jacqueline Kennedy Onassis, Liza Minnelli, Halston, Diana Vreeland, Calvin Klein, Muhammad Ali, Yves Saint Laurent, Jimmy Carter, Gore Vidal, Tennessee Williams, Elton John, and others within Warhol's extended circle.

+Warhol approached the project as a form of informal photojournalism, aiming to capture "famous people doing something unfamous"—moments of ordinariness such as eating, talking, or off-guard gestures.
+At the same time, he admitted the limitations of his method and emphasized his reluctance to present subjects negatively, noting that as the publisher of Interview magazine, "I won't let anyone say anything bad (about others) in print.
+I always like to put people up, rather than down."
+This ethos extended to the photographs themselves, which, while candid, avoided overtly unflattering portrayals.

-However, many of the stories in the book were Colacello's and he recalled in his book Holy Terror: Andy Warhol Up Close that this caused some resentment: "I hated the fact that I was ghostwriting again, that every time I typed 'I' it was Andy, not me.
+Several of the book's anecdotes were drawn from Colacello's own experiences, a process he later described with ambivalence in his memoir Holy Terror: Andy Warhol Up Close: "I hated the fact that I was ghostwriting again, that every time I typed 'I' it was Andy, not me.
 When I'd worked on the Philosophy book that had seemed liberating, but now it felt humiliating, especially since the stories 'I' was telling were mine, not Andy's.
-In some cases.
-I put Andy at scenes where only I had been.
+In some cases, I put Andy at scenes where only I had been.
 It was a form of lying of course, but there was no other way to write an Andy Warhol book, no more Warhol way."

-Release
+Publication

 Warhol and Colacello formed a co-publishing company, Andy Warhol Books, which was marketed and distributed by Grosset & Dunlap.
 They received 50% of the profits and a $35,000 advance but they had to pay the production costs.
 Production took longer than anticipated and most of their advance was used to cover the expenses.

 The book was released on October 15, 1979.
 The first print of 25,000 sold out within a week of publication.
 The book cost $25, but there were limited edition copies for $500 that included a silkscreen print signed by Warhol.

+The November 1979 issue of Esquire featured a selection of photographs from Exposures, accompanied by excerpts from the book's text.